janpaepke/ScrollMagic/README.md

 	elementEnd: size => size - 150,
 });

-// Active only while the element is fully visible
+// Contain: active only while the element is fully visible
-// (both offsets pushed to the opposite edge = full element height) new ScrollMagic({
+// (element insets pushed to opposite edges = full element height) new ScrollMagic({
 	element: '#e',
 	elementStart: 'opposite', // same as '100%'
 	elementEnd: 'opposite', // same as '100%'
 });

+// Contain (default when no element): track overall scroll progress new ScrollMagic();
 ```

 ## API